emileDesmaili/emileDesmaili.github.io/_pages/about.md

 **Hello there!**
 ---

 I'm a student at Columbia University in the M.A. in QMSS, with a concentration in Data Science.
 I have a background in **Data Science**, **Financial Economics**, and **Applied Mathematics** (I'm currently doing a B.S. in Pure Mathematics at Sorbonne Université).

+---
+**Research Interests**
+---
-**My Research Interests**: Statistical Learning, Natural Language Processing, Optimization, Sociology
+Computer Vision, Statistical Learning, Natural Language Processing, Optimization, Sociology

 ---
 **Education**